Elizabeth River Crossings Relies on Issuetrak for Incident Management

-“If we want to change a label, it takes five minutes —
+“If we want to change a label, it takes five minutes — and it’s free.”

 Thousands of vehicles pass daily through the tunnels that connect the banks of Virginia’s Elizabeth River.
 While most motorists travel without incident, abandoned vehicles, breakdowns, accidents, and more add up each day.
 It’s up to the team at Elizabeth River Crossings to respond and resolve these traffic snarls, while accurately documenting everything that happens during each of these events for analysis and accountability.